As an Amazon Associate, I earn from qualifying purchases.

 Oats are naturally gluten free.
 However, due to the way they are grown, harvested and processed there is a high chance of contamination with wheat.

-Ensure you purchase gluten free oats if you need to follow a gluten free diet.
+Ensure you purchase certified gluten free oats if you need to follow a gluten free diet.

 If you can’t tolerate oats, you could try to use a mixture of seeds (sunflower seeds and pumpkin seeds) and some nuts in place of the whole oats.
 I would use coconut flour in place of the oat flour as it will soak up moisture the same way oats do.

-You could try them with maple syrup or corn syrup.
-Either should work in place of honey for a vegan option.
+You could try them with maple syrup, brown rice syrup, or corn syrup.
+Any of those should work in place of honey for a vegan option.

 Ingredients